Gh0stAn0n/remote-control/README.md

   </p>
 </p>

-remote-control is a bash script that create an anonymous environment, (using a VPN) that conduct scans on a target IP address and can access your logs securely via ssh, telnet, ftp using:
+remote-control is a bash script that create an anonymous environment using a VPN, that conduct scans on a target IP address and can access your logs securely via ssh, telnet, ftp using:

 [nipe](https://github.com/htrgouvea/nipe), [nmap](https://www.kali.org/tools/nmap/), [whois](https://www.kali.org/tools/whois/) and [curl](https://github.com/curl/curl).